vonhoff/Serilog.Sinks.RichTextBox.WinForms.Colored/README.md

 ### Why use a WinForms solution instead of the WPF one?

-This sink was designed specifically for WinForms applications to avoid unnecessary dependencies.
+This sink is designed for WinForms applications to avoid unnecessary dependencies.
 Using a WPF-based logging component would require adding the entire WPF framework, greatly increasing the size of the application for a small logging feature.

 ## Support and Contribute